Mental Health – Cool2Talk

 4. Know your limits – sometimes you can take on too much which can leave you feeling overwhelmed and unable to cope.
 Knowing what is manageable for you can help you live life within your limits and feel more comfortable.

 Over time, by using these skills and techniques you will notice yourself becoming more resilient to problems and finding new ways to cope.
 It will eventually become a habit at how you look at your problems.
+There are lots of videos about resilience and other topics at Bloom.

 Looking After Yourself